-This course surveys the history of the ancient Romans from their early years as a negligible people in central Italy, to their emergence as the supreme power in the Mediterranean, and, finally, to the eve of their displacement as rulers of the greatest empire in antiquity.
+This course surveys the history of the ancient Romans from their early years as a negligible people in central Italy to their emergence as the supreme power in the Mediterranean and, finally, to the eve of their displacement as rulers of the greatest empire in antiquity.
 The course combines a chronological account of the Romans' remarkable political history with an examination of Roman society, including subjects such as gender, demography and slavery.
-We will read from a variety of ancient sources, including the historians Polybius, Livy and Tacitus and the poets Horace and Vergil.
-We also will mine the evidence offered by coins, inscriptions, papyri and even graffiti, which provide invaluable insight into the realia of daily life.
+We read from a variety of ancient sources, including the historians Polybius, Livy and Tacitus and the poets Horace and Vergil.
+We also mine the evidence offered by coins, inscriptions, papyri and even graffiti, which provide invaluable insight into the realia of daily life.
 This course fulfils a core course requirement for the major.
 No prerequisite.
 Offered every other year.

 It is impossible to understand the cultures of the West without some knowledge of classical mythology.
 Not only are some myths wildly entertaining, they permeate popular imagination and life to this day.
 This course focuses on the evidence from ancient Greece and Rome but may also include material from other traditions.
-Class discussion will explore some of the overarching themes contained within the myths themselves and also how these stories have influenced modern culture through literature and art.
-At the same time, students will have a chance to observe how the treatment of different myths changes from author to author, thus revealing what issues were important to the people who told them.
+Class discussion explores some of the overarching themes contained within the myths themselves and how these stories have influenced modern culture through literature and art.
+At the same time, students have a chance to observe how the treatment of different myths changes from author to author, thus revealing what issues were important to the people who told them.
 This course fulfils a core course requirement for the major.
 No prerequisite.
 Offered every year.

 Individual study in classics allows students to explore aspects of the field not covered or minimally covered in the curriculum.
 To be eligible for an individual study, a student must have completed two courses germane to the study's topic.
 One of these must be the core civilization course that provides the essential background for the project; the core courses are CLAS 101, 102, 111, 112, 121, 122 and 130.
 (E.g., a student seeking to pursue an individual study on some aspect of Greek archaeology must have taken CLAS 121.)
 The student should present a case for the approval of the second course in the proposal to the department.
 To enroll in an individual study, a student should meet with an appropriate faculty member for a preliminary discussion of the project.
-If the faculty member is willing to supervise the study, then the student must submit a proposal by email to all members of the department on campus.
+If the faculty member is willing to supervise the study, the student must submit a proposal by email to all members of the department on campus.
 Departmental approval is required for the individual study to proceed.
 If the proposal is approved, the student should take the initiative in designing the course and, in consultation with the supervisor, develop a syllabus.
 The student and supervisor should meet at least one hour each week.
 For an individual study worth 0.5 units, the workload must be equivalent, at minimum, to that encountered in one of the core courses in translation.
 For individual studies worth 0.25 units, the work should be approximately half that encountered in those courses.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar's deadline.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval.